 - Ability to testify in court and deal effectively with the public.

 EDUCATION: (Inspector II)

-One (1) year researching deeds, plats or property records.
+- One (1) year researching deeds, plots or property records.

-An associate's degree in a business, management or social science field.
+- An associate degree in a business, management or social science field.
 Plus, one (2) year of the stated customer service experience will meet the education and experience requirements.

 Is there opportunity for promotion?

-There are 3 different level of code enforcement inspectors.
-Our Inspector Is focus on the most common code violations in our Community, which are violations commonly found on the outside of properties such as high weed and litter.
-After mastering this job function, there is opportunity to promote to an o Inspector II position, which focuses on more complex issues such as sub- standard strictures which can be life threatening to inhabitants.
-Additional promotionally opportunities exist for Inspector IIIs, who focus on egregious properties.
+There are 3 different level of code compliance inspectors.
+Our Inspector is focused on the most common code violations in our Community, which are violations commonly found on the outside of properties such as high weed and litter.
+After mastering this job function, there is opportunity to promote to an Inspector II position, which focuses on more complex issues such as sub- standard strictures which can be life threatening to inhabitants.
+Additional promotional opportunities exist for Inspector III, who focuses on egregious properties.
 These inspectors prepare properties and collaborate interdepartmentally to either bring properties in compliance or refer them to the Community Prosecution for litigation.

-Furthermore, there are several disciplines within Code that inspectors can have the opportunity to move to, to vary and gain additional experience.
-These disciplines, include boarding homes, multi and single-family rental properties, consumer protection.
+Furthermore, there are several disciplines within Code that inspectors can have the opportunity to move that vary and gain additional experience.
+These disciplines include boarding homes, multi and single-family rental properties, consumer protection, etc.